sajfb/sajfb/README.md

 ## Active projects: Machine Learning Models for Computational Biological

-***Natrual Product Discovery***
+***Natural Product Discovery***
   - New machine learning algorithms are getting developed to detect therapeutic compounds in the selected fungus specimens.

 ***Multiomics***
-  - Incorporating the computational software packages that I developed for mass spectrometry data processing with genomics and transcriptomics analyses to create robust multiomics pipelines in the context of ALzheimer diseases and chemical exposures using machine learning algorithms.
+  - Incorporating the computational software packages that I developed for mass spectrometry data processing with genomics and transcriptomic analyses to create robust multiomics pipelines in the context of Alzheimer diseases and chemical exposures using machine learning algorithms.

 ## Completed projects: Mass Spectrometry Data Processing workflows